BreezeShane/WaterQualityDetector/README.md

 This repository is a demo to detect the quality of water.

-It's only just for the competition and not for other use.
+It's only just for the competition named Guangxi Artificial Intelligence Competition and not for other use.